Top 10 Hiking Trails in Europe

 Trails Around the World presents

-The Tre Cimes are the most famous mountains in the Dolomites with Cima Grande being the highest peak at almost 3000m.
-Hiking around this epic sharp peaks offers fantastic views at every step.
+The Tre Cimes are the most famous mountains in Italy’s Dolomites.
+Cima Grande is the highest peak at almost 3000 metres.
+Hiking around these epic sharp peaks offers fantastic views at every step.
 Trails around the Tre Cime come in both easy and challenging.

 DISTANCE: approximately 7 – 11km / 4.5 – 7m